Black background with white textured text that reads 'casefile: breach, babe'.

 breach, babe

-aka: how they kept him “retained,” kept me in the dark, and kept cashing my money
+aka: how they kept him “retained,” kept me in the dark, and kept drafting my account

 this isn’t vibes. this is ongoing breach.